Mambo-Token/Solidcoins/China.md

 It can be bought on Marketplaces and soon on DExes:
 [Kaspa.com](https://kaspa.com/?ref=3Lt9YofQ)
 ...
+## How it works:
+It's that is as: Fix the sales price.
+It' like a price cap.
+But unlike stablecoins, it can fall below this price from people selling it.
+The treasury wallet funds will buy it up if possible to a range of 10-20% of the sales price.
+So it's held in a stable range.
+Btw, thats how good memecoins shoul be managed.
+More about that in the solidcoin concept paper.

 ## Collateral of $China
 Sales funds are used to build up liquidity and collateral.
 $China is backed by $Kas (coming from sales or market maker actions)